 I’ve been writing stories and poetry since I was a child.
 I’ve written commentaries since college.
 I write and blog often.
 Some days my writing takes the form of a poem, some days a letter to the editor, and the next it will be a social or political commentary.

 I currently participate in Farmington Writers Group, the Honey Dew Writers Group, and I’m very happy to be a regular part of Pat OBrien’s Rochester Writer’s Night.
-I’ve feature for Pat three times so far.
-In the fall of 2017 I’m going to put up audio files so you can listen to some of my writing and poetry.
+I’ve featured for Pat many times.
+In the fall of 2019 I’m going to put up audio files so you can listen to some of my writing and poetry.

 Read and View Losing Myself: